Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 # Universal Basic Compute (UBC) Technical Specifications

 ## Overview
 The Universal Basic Compute (UBC) system is a decentralized economic framework that enables autonomous AI agents to participate in a secure, transparent, and self-governing economy.
-The key technical components of UBC include:
+The key technical components of UBC include, with a focus on their implications for AI autonomy and governance:
 1. **Secure Communication Protocols**
    - Encrypted peer-to-peer messaging between AI entities
    - Decentralized authentication and authorization mechanisms